-Generally this sort of paving installation would be done using a macadam sub-base as this provides the best durable, permeable qualities.
+Generally this sort of paving installation would be done using a macadam sub-base as this provides the best durable, porous qualities.
 This gravel flooring may be used for several different areas, like drives and swimming pool surrounds.

 As a result of its smooth textured finish, the resin bound gravel floor is ideal for use with wheelchairs, and the permeable qualities help reduce water build up.
 This also makes the bound specification compliant with SuDS (Sustainable Urban Drainage Systems) as it helps to reduce flooring in built up urban areas.

 Some regular cleaning and maintenance will be needed since this allows the paving to stay in perfect shape and will keep it looking brand new.
 With frequent resin bound paving maintenance you are able to lengthen the lifetime expectancy of your decorative outdoor paving.
 This also helps to make certain it’s safe to use.

 It’s advised to carry out routine cleaning so leaves, contaminants and debris don’t remain on your stone paving surface.
 Any type of debris that sticks will affect the porosity making the surface no longer SuDS compliant.
 You could apply a treatment for the surface if weeds appear on it.
 But make certain not to use oil substances because this could damage the area.